scalatra/scalatra-website/guides/persistence/riak.md

 }
 ```

-The `RiakSupport` trait can now be mixed into any of your Scalatra controllers.
+The `RiakSupport` trait can now be mixed into any of your Scalatra controllers, like this:

 ```scala
 package org.scalatra.example